 Research and Projects

-My current research lies in using machine learning and bayesian statistics for analyzing medical data.
 I am interested in using techniques that involve change of bases, like Fourier transforms or spectral decompositions.

 In the past, I had a taste for using creating medical treatment plans using mathematical optimization.
 Before that, I had a stint in more theoretical mathematics, generating algorithms for problems in computational algebra.